-- 2. Servicer shall notify borrower of any known deficiency in borrower's initial submission of information, no later than 5 business days after receipt, including any missing information or documentation required for the loan modification to be considered complete. - 3.
+- its initial acknowledgment, Servicer shall briefly describe the loan modification process and identify deadlines and expiration dates for submitted documents. - 2.
+Servicer shall notify borrower of any known deficiency in borrower's initial submission of information, no later than 5 business days after receipt, including any missing information or documentation required for the loan modification to be considered complete. - 3.
 Subject to section IV.B, Servicer shall afford borrower 30 days from the date of Servicer's notification of any missing information or documentation to supplement borrower's submission of information prior to making a determination on whether or not to grant an initial loan modification. - 4.
 Servicer shall review the complete first lien loan modification application submitted by borrower and shall determine the disposition of borrower's trial or preliminary loan modification request no later than 30 days after receipt of the complete loan modification application, absent compelling circumstances beyond Servicer's control. - 5.
 Servicer shall implement processes to ensure that second lien loan modification requests are evaluated on a timely basis.
 When a borrower qualifies for a second lien loan modification after a first lien loan modification in accordance with Section 2.c.i of the General Framework for Consumer Relief Provisions, the Servicer of the second lien loan shall (absent compelling circumstances beyond Servicer's control) send loan modification documents to borrower no later than 45 days after the Servicer receives official notification of the successful completion of the related first lien loan modification and the essential terms. - 6.
 For all proprietary first lien loan modification programs, Servicer shall allow properly submitted borrower financials to be used for 90 days from the date the documents are received, unless Servicer learns that there has been a material change in circumstances or unless investor requirements mandate a shorter time frame. - 7.
 Servicer shall notify borrowers of the final denial of any first lien loan modification request within 10 business days of the denial decision.
 The notification shall be in the form of the non-approval notice required in paragraph IV.G.1 below. - G. Independent Evaluation of First Lien Loan Modification Denials. - 1.
 Except when evaluated as provided in paragraphs IV.B.8 or IV.B.9, Servicer's initial denial of an eligible borrower's request for first lien loan modification following the submission of a complete loan modification application shall be subject to an independent evaluation.
 Such evaluation shall be performed by an independent entity or a different employee who has not been involved with the particular loan modification.

-Case 1:12-cv-00361-RMC Document 1-3-1 Filec034/024/122 Filegee128 of 228
+Casse 1:12-cv-00361-RMC Document 1-3-1 Filte0034/24/122 Fizegee128 of 238